spatie/laravel-support-bubble/README.md

 These published files can be found and changed in `resources/lang/vendor/laravel-support-bubble/en/`.

+### Customizing styles

+You can customize the TailwindCSS classes used for the bubble pop-up, input fields and submit button by changing the `support-bubble.class` config keys.
+This is the ideal place to change the bubble's default purple color or use your own `.input` or `.button` classes.

+You you're looking to change any more advanced styles, keep reading to learn how to publish and customize the Blade views used in the support bubble component.

 ### Customizing views

 You can publish and change all views (including the JavaScript code) in this package: